 To practise as an optometrist in Australia, you need to apply for and be registered with the Optometry Board of Australia (the Board).
-You may also need to apply for a visa issued by the Australian Government Department of Home Affairs.
+You may also need to apply for a visa issued by the Australian Government Department of Home Affairs website.
 These two application processes are entirely separate and success in one does not automatically guarantee success in the other.

 If you hold a substantially equivalent qualification in optometry obtained from an optometry education provider outside Australia and New Zealand, you must first apply to the Optometry Council of Australia and New Zealand (OCANZ) to complete the Competency in Optometry Examination (COE).
 Your international qualification is assessed by OCANZ before you apply for registration.

 Once you have passed the written component of the Competency in Optometry Examination (COE), you may optionally apply through the Australian Health Practitioner Regulation Agency (Ahpra) for limited registration should you want to practise under the supervision of an optometrist in Australia prior to completing the required clinical component of the COE.

 If you have trained outside Australia and New Zealand you must demonstrate competencies in ocular therapeutics prior to making an application for general registration.
 Those without prior ocular therapeutics training are required to complete an ocular therapeutics postgraduate course from a Board-approved program of study.
 Those with prior ocular therapeutics training, are required to pass the examination conducted by OCANZ, the Assessment of Competence in Ocular Therapeutics (ACOT) or complete an ocular therapeutics postgraduate course from a Board approved program of study.